Reducing & Reusing

 Although recycling is important, it’s only one part of the famous trio.
 Recycling can be easier, since it’s similar to throwing something away, just putting it in a different bin.
 However, there are many opportunities in a day to help the environment by reducing waste or reusing materials.

 Another easy way to reduce waste is to cancel catalog subscriptions.
 If you receive unwanted catalogs, canceling them saves on trees, printing, recycling efforts, and landfill space.
-Fourth-grade students at The Park School are challenging you to cancel your catalog subscriptions.
-The students instruct you on how to do this in The Catalog Canceling Challenge.

 Many municipalities don't accept catalogs as part of their recycling program, so find a second home for them.
 Keep them out of the landfill by dropping them off at a local hospital, assisted living home, senior residence facility, or school (where the catalogs will be used for art classes and other projects).
 It's the next best thing.